 - 1/3 cup fresh cilantro - chopped

-- 2 green scallions - thinly sliced
+- 2 green scallions, thinly sliced -

-- 2 cloves garlic - finely chopped
+- 2 cloves garlic, minced

-- 1/2 jalapeno pepper - finely chopped (seeds removed if you don't want too hot)
+- 1/2 jalapeno pepper, finely chopped - seeds removed if you don't want too hot

-- juice of 1/2 lime - plus more to taste
+- juice of 1/2 lime

-- salt and pepper - to taste
+- salt and pepper, - to taste

 Fish Tacos

-- 1 1/2 pounds cod or other white flaky fish
+- 1 1/2 pounds cod or other white flaky fish - halibut, tilapia, etc

 - 1 tablespoon avocado oil or olive oil - can also use nonstick cooking spray